Galaxylive/maiablocks-instagram-engagement/README.md

 # maiablocks-instagram-engagement
-Instagram Engagement Automation powered by Selenium and Google WebDriver
+Instagram Engagement Automation powered by Selenium and Google WebDriver.
+# THIS SCRIPTS IS COMPATIBLE WITH WINDOWS AND USES WIN32 MODULES

 This Scripts requires the following Python Modules
 1. Selenium       // pip install selenium